Tristen-M-SDR/Easy-Face-Recognition/README.md

 # Simple-Facial-Recognition
 Perform simple facial recognition tasks using OpenCV and the widely used face-recognition Python library.

-## 1. Please begin by visiting the following the link to install face-recognition library and following steps
+## 1. Please begin by following the steps to install face-recognition library:

 **Step 1: Install dependancies**